Sikandarh11/Dravet-Syndrome-Deep-Learning-Work/README.md

 - NumPy
 - pandas
 - scikit-learn
-- PyTorch / TensorFlow (specify as used)
+- PyTorch or TensorFlow (depending on the model)
-- matplotlib / seaborn
+- matplotlib or seaborn
 - jupyter

 Install all dependencies with: